 The school ensures that access to the ICT system is as safe and secure as reasonably possible.
-Internet content is filtered by Schools Broadband.
+Internet content is filtered and monitored by Schools Broadband.
 We supervise pupils carefully when engaged in learning activities involving technology and ensure that they know what to do should they encounter any material or receive a communication which makes them feel uncomfortable.
 All children are made aware of 'Acceptable Use of the Internet' (see Appendix 9).
 The E-safety Policy has more information and is available on the school website.

-How does the school cater for Special Educational Needs and Disability?
+How does the school cater for Special Educational Needs?

-During their school life, many children have some kind of special educational need that makes it harder for them to learn than other children.
-We aim to make the school inclusive for all children.
+During their time at school, many children have a special educational need that may present greater challenges than some other children experience in their learning.
+We aim to make the school as inclusive as we are able for all children.
 We use a stepped response to meeting needs:

-First Quality Teach -the child's needs are met within the day to day teaching.
+First Quality Teach - the child's needs are met within the day-to-day teaching through their planning, preparation and delivery of classroom learning.
 This first wave of intervention is designed to meet the needs of the vast majority of children.

-School Support-the school funds extra support to meet the child's needs.
+School Support - the school funds extra support to meet the child's needs.
 This may take the form of weekly intervention or support groups or take the form of dedicated small group support in class for portions of the working week.
+The level of support offered at this level is constrained by the school's budget and no extra funding is made available.

-Education and Healthcare plan-the school requests an assessment for this from the local authority.
-It is entirely the local authority's decision as to whether an assessment is made.
+Education and Healthcare plan - the school requests an assessment for this from the local authority.
+It is entirely the local authority's decision as to whether an assessment is made and this process, should it be successful takes a long time.

-In school we offer many support programmes for maths, literacy, behaviour, speech and language.
+In school we offer many support programmes in areas such as maths, literacy, social behaviour(s), and speech and language.
 We also receive support from Educational Psychologists, Speech and Language therapists and the school nurse (Locala).
-If you think your child has a special educational need, please let the school know to ensure we meet your child's needs as efficiently as possible.
+If you think your child has a special educational need please speak to the school SENCO to ensure we can meet your child's needs.
 More information is available in the Equality Policy and the Inclusion Policy.

-Does the school cater for disabled pupils or parents?
+How does the school cater for disabled pupils or parents?